871 Fifth Avenue, Manhattan, New York

 Whitney dutifully retracted, and for the next two years played the part of the grieving widower.
 But, after the socially accepted period of mourning was over, Whitney took his yacht up to Bar Harbor where J.P.
 Morgan was summering on his yacht with his wife, and - you guessed it - his mistress, Edith!
 It wasn't long before the silver-tongued lawyer had engineered himself an invitation to join them for the summer aboard the Morgan's yacht, Corsair.
 Mrs Morgan watched with sardonic pleasure as he worked his charm on Edith, prizing her from the jaws of the King of Wall Street under his very - sizeable - nose!

 Whitney headed back to New York with a spring in his step and the following year (1896), he and Edith were married.
 When news reached Oliver Payne, he flew into a rage and swore to destroy his former friend.
-His first move was to dangle his millions in front of the Whitney children, promising more to those who sided with him: Whitney's eldest son dropped "William" from his name and now referred to himself as "Payne Whitney," which won him $63 million from his uncle, and he still got $2.5 million when his father died!
+His first move was to dangle his millions in front of the Whitney children, promising more to those who took his side: Whitney's eldest son dropped "William" from his name and now referred to himself as "Payne Whitney," which won him $63 million from his uncle, and he still got $2.5 million when his father died!

 Resistance to Payne